-The Challenge - How will the project work?
+The Challenge - How will the overall project work?

 The Craven Arms Benefice Project involves the appointment of two posts: a full-time stipendiary Pioneer Priest who will initially be licensed as an Assistant Curate (not in training) to the Rural Dean for the first 18 months, as this is a Deanery Project, and a House for Duty priest who will be the incumbent for the whole Benefice.
+The new House for Duty incumbent took up his post on 31st January 2023.